speakeasy-api/sdk-generation-action/README.md

 - Creates a commit with the new SDK(s) and pushes it to the repo
 - Optionally creates a Github release for the new commit

+## PR Mode

+The action runs through the following steps:

+- Downloads the latest (or pinned) version of the Speakeasy CLI
+- Clones the associated repo
+- Creates a branch (or updates an existing branch) for the new SDK version
+- Downloads or loads the latest OpenAPI doc from a url or the repo
+- Checks for changes to the OpenAPI doc and the Speakeasy CLI Version
+- Generates a new SDK for the configured languages if necessary
+- Creates a commit with the new SDK(s) and pushes it to the repo
+- Creates a PR from the new branch to the main branch or updates an existing PR

+## Publishing

+Publishing is provided by using the included reusable workflows.
+These workflows can be used to publish the SDKs to various package managers.
+See below for more information.

 ## Inputs

+### `mode`

+The mode to run the action in, valid options are `direct` or `pr`, defaults to `direct`.

+- `direct` will create a commit with the changes to the SDKs and push them directly to the branch the workflow is configure to run on (normally 'main' or 'master').
+If `create_release` is `true` this will happen immediately after the commit is created on the branch.
+- `pr` will instead create a new branch to commit the changes to the SDKs to and then create a PR from this branch.
+The sdk-publish workflow will then need to be configured to run when the PR is merged to publish the SDKs and create a release.

 ### `speakeasy_version`